 The PVD process is one of the most environmentally friendly coating processes.
 Unlike other coating processes, it produces no waste or gases.
 Furthermore, it does not alter the recyclable value of stainless steel.
 PVD coated stainless steel is increasingly popular in the design industry and is not widely available in Australia.
 This coating is also available in Matt form and provides the same color and finish as stainless steel.
 There are other advantages of PVD Coating For Stainless Steel Finish

 Besides being environmentally friendly, PVD Coating For Stainless Steel Finish is corrosion-resistant.
 A PVD finish can be applied to a variety of parts, including door handles and window hardware.
 This coating also has a wide range of color choices.
-The products are available in a range of PVD finishes.
+The products are available in a range of PVD sheet metal finishes.
 It is important to regularly clean PVD coated finishes, as they are not indestructible.

 The Benefits Of PVD Coating Finish